-I find that my microwave heats a cup of water to coffee-brewing temperature in about 90 seconds, but yours may very.
+I find that my microwave heats a cup of water to coffee brewing temperature in about 90 seconds, but yours may vary.
 Try it out.
 You basically want to heat your water until it’s as hot as you could stand to drink.
 Careful you don’t burn yourself when testing it.

 Microwave drip coffee

 Most of the coffee drunk in America is drip coffee.
 This is what we’re used to.
 And even though most of us are used to drip coffee made with a familiar electric coffee maker, we can recreate the classic drip coffee as long as we have a microwave to heat the water.